 Water quality estimates for WRSA seepage are the same for this scenario as for the TSF dry cover scenario since there is no relationship between TSF management and the future WRSA.
-The TSF seepage water quality is essentially estimated to be comparable to groundwater quality based on the simplifying assumptions made for this scenario.
+The TSF seepage water quality is assumed to approach simulated tailings porewater concentrations due to assumed limited mixing with meteoric water and very slowly drainage through the HDPE liner.